tinyplex/tinybase/site/guides/10_releases.md

 // -> [{pets: {felix: {color: 'black'}, fido: {color: 'brown'}}}, {}]
 ```

-The following important methods are available on the MergeableStore interface
-(in addition to the underlying Store methods):

-- The getMergeableContent method gets the whole content of the MergeableStore in
-  a way that can merged into another MergeableStore.
-- The setMergeableContent method sets the whole content of a MergeableStore,
-  overwriting what was there before.
-- The getTransactionMergeableChanges method gets the changes that have occurred
-  during a transaction, in a way that can be merged into another MergeableStore.
-- The applyMergeableChanges method merges changes or content (from another
-  MergeableStore's getTransactionMergeableChanges method or getMergeableContent
-  method) into a MergeableStore alongside its existing content.

-To complement these are the MergeableContent and MergeableChanges types.
-The
-former represents the whole content of a MergeableStore (complete with
-timestamps and state hashes).
-The latter represents a set of changes (with just
-timestamps) that can be merged into another MergeableStore.
+This is a simple enough local example to get the idea, but things get more
+exciting when you synchronize stores between systems...

-### Persisting and syncing between systems
+### Persisting And Syncing Between Systems

-A MergeableStore can be persisted locally, just like a regular Store, but only
+Firstly, a MergeableStore can be persisted locally, just like a regular Store.
-by certain Persister types: file, local storage, and sessionStorage.
-This allows
+This is supported by certain Persister types: file, local and session storage,
+and simple SQLite persisters such as Expo and SQLite3.
+These allows you to
-you to persist the state of a MergeableStore locally before it has had the
+persist the state of a MergeableStore locally before it has had the chance to be
-chance to be synchronized online, for example.
+synchronized online, for example.

-The v5.0 release also introduces the very important concept of Synchronizers.
+But more importantly, the v5.0 release also introduces the new concept of
-These implement a negotiation protocol that allows multiple MergeableStore
+synchronization.
+Synchronizer objects implement a negotiation protocol that
-objects to synchronize across a network, for example.
+allows multiple MergeableStore objects to be merged across a network for

-A Synchronizer handles the sending and receipt of the messages required by the
-protocol, and this release includes two types: the LocalSynchronizer (for
-demonstrating synchronization on a single local system), and more importantly
-the WsSynchronizer (that uses WebSockets to communicate between different
-systems):
+example:

 ```js
 import {WebSocketServer, WebSocket} from 'ws';